Le-Long/libraryAPI/README.md

   /club/students (GET, POST): list all students or create a new one

   /club/students/:id (GET, PUT, PATCH, DELETE): work with a separate student

+  /club/students/:id/history (GET): list all book log that the student has not returned yet (only if the student's status is 'debt')

 - Book: